correlaid-paris/projects/README.md

 # Contact
-If you would like to receive information about future events in CorrelAid, for suggestions of projects please contact Liubov or Rahel  liubov.tupikina@cri-paris.org or rahel-becker@hotmail.com if you have other ideas on projects!
+If you would like to receive information about future events in CorrelAid, for suggestions of projects please contact Liubov, Rahel, Vivien or Marianna  liubov.tupikina@cri-paris.org or rahel-becker@hotmail.com if you have other ideas on projects!